mmhelloworld/idris-jvm/docs/generated-code-performance.md

 natural types.

-Step 2 is **implemented** (2026-08-11): nullary constructors are shared singletons, constructor ids are per-class constants (field and `<init>` parameter removed).
-Tail-recursion continuations (`TcContinue_<arity>`, one name per arity with the tag selecting the continuation) are renamed to per-tag classes by `uniquifyTcContinue` in the optimizer, and codegen now fails the build if a constructor class is ever reused with a different id. matMul allocation drops 19.2% B/op vs the 0.8.4 release.
+Step 2 is **implemented** (2026-08-11): nullary constructors are shared singletons, constructor IDs are per-class constants (field and `<init>` parameter removed).
+Tail-recursion continuations (`TcContinue_<arity>`, one name per arity with the tag selecting the continuation) are renamed to per-tag classes by `uniquifyTcContinue` in the optimizer, and codegen now fails the build if a constructor class is ever reused with a different ID. matMul allocation drops 19.2% B/op vs the 0.8.4 release.

 Step 3 is **implemented** (2026-08-11): `assembleBranch` lowers 1–2 case